-My past and current projects focus upon the use of tangible user interfaces in the application domains of urban planning, collaborative problem solving, education, and decision-making.
-Here are some of my past projects.
+My past and current projects focus upon the use of tangible, tabletop and large surface interaction in the application domains of urban planning, collaborative problem solving, education, and decision-making.
+Here are some of my current and past projects.

-The ORBIT project aims at supporting adults in developing collaboration methods through new types of problem solving activities implemented on a tangible tabletop interface.
+The FNR CORE ORBIT project (Overcoming breakdowns in Teams on Interactive Tabletops) aims at supporting adults in developing collaboration methods through new types of problem solving activities implemented on a tangible tabletop interface.
 These activities allow users to experience collaboration by jointly solving a problem and to cope with computer generated challenges on the way to solve the problem.

 The application developed (called Orbitia) requires three users to plan a route, and steer a rover to find and collect minerals on an unknown planet while overcoming a series of limitations.
 To solve the task, they need to build a shared understanding and coordinate themselves.